GFW Technical Review 05 – Shadowsocks

 Given the deterministic nature of key and nonce derivation, decryption works similarly in reverse.
 The authentication tags now allow the receiver to validate data integrity and discard any packets that fail verification.

 Shadowsocks supports multiple AEAD ciphers, such as AEAD_CHACHA20_POLY1305 and AEAD_AES_256_GCM.
-These are different cipher implementations but share the same overall principles outlined above.
-The cryptographic internals of these ciphers are beyond the scope of this blog.
+These are different implementations but share the same overall principles outlined above.
+The cryptographic internals are beyond the scope of this post.

 The Redirect Attack

 For a long time, the lack of authenticity in stream ciphers was not considered a serious concern.
-After all, Shadowsocks was designed to circumvent GFW, and GFW doesn’t randomly flip bits in packets – it either blocks connections or lets them through.
-Stream ciphers are also theoretically weaker against certain attacks like replay attacks (which we’ll cover in future posts), but this didn’t seem to matter in practice.
+After all, Shadowsocks was designed to circumvent the GFW, and the GFW does not randomly flip bits in packets; it either blocks connections or lets them through.
+Stream ciphers are also theoretically weaker against attacks like replay (which we’ll cover in future posts), but that did not seem to matter in practice.
 Up until 2020, most Shadowsocks deployments still used stream ciphers without AEAD.

 This changed when a devastating redirect attack was discovered in 2020, allowing an attacker to fully decrypt recorded Shadowsocks traffic without knowing the password.

-Here’s how the attack works.
-First, the attacker captures the encrypted traffic of a Shadowsocks connection – certainly feasible for GFW.
-The attacker then sets up their own ss-local client and replays this captured traffic to the original ss-server.
+Here’s how it works.
+The attacker captures the encrypted traffic of a Shadowsocks connection (well within the GFW’s reach), spins up their own ss-local, and replays the captured traffic to the original ss-server.
 Crucially, the attacker modifies the target address field to point to a server they control.
 Since stream ciphers do not guarantee data integrity, ss-server happily decrypts the data and relays it to the attacker’s server:

 ss-local (attacker-controlled) <--[encrypted]--> ss-server <--[plaintext]--> target (attacker-controlled)